 In the video, a voice – based on the YouTube phenomenon ASMR (Autonomous Sensory Meridian Response) – guides you through the meditation/documentation and, accompanied by recurring sound patterns, enables an intimate encounter with your own Ipseria.
 Part of the installation is "Chaos diffluens", an oversized, leatherette pelvic bone seating.
 The experience is linked to the smell of vetiver - an Asian grass plant that is known and valued for its dense underground root system.

 The title Ipseria refers, on the one hand, to George Bataille's "Ipse" as the configuration of subjectivity without language, which is diametrically opposed to "Je", and is located in the world of sensual knowledge.
 A non-discursive way of existence.
-On the other hand, on Pfiesteria piscicida, a unicellular plankton organism that acts as both a plant and an animal and cannot be clearly determined at any time.
-Karen Barad describes it in "Nature's Queer Performativity".
+On the other hand, on Pfiesteria piscicida, a unicellular plankton organism, described by Karen Barad in "Nature's Queer Performativity".
+It acts as both a plant and an animal and cannot be clearly determined at any time.

 Photos: Simon Javed Baumberger, Isabell Bullerschen

 Ipseria, detail, aroma diffuser, scented oil mixture

 Chaos diffluens, object (seating)